inpsyde/composer-asset-compiler/docs/006-Pre-compilation.md

 By default, _Composer Asset Compiler_ loops installed Composer packages, and for each of them installs frontend dependencies and run a compiling script.

 Doing that can can take *several minutes per package*.
+For a project with 20 or more packages to compile assets for, that is *a lot*.

-For a project with 20 or more packages, to compile assets for, that is *a lot*.
+To solve that problem, _Composer Asset Compiler_ implements the so-called "pre-compilation".

-To solve this problem, this plugin implements a so-called "pre-compilation".
 It works as follows:

 1. The packages' assets are compiled separately and provided to a storage service supported by the plugin.
 At the time of writing, the plugin supports _GitHub Artifacts_, _GitHub Release Binary_, and "generic" archive URLs.
 2. When the Composer plugin finds a package to process, instead of immediately processing it, it checks if the package supports pre-compilation, and if so, it tries to download the pre-compiled assets.
 3. If pre-compiled assets are found, they are downloaded and used; if they are not found, the plugin continues installing dependencies and processing the assets "on the fly", as usual.

-The asset compilation plugin does not care how the assets are compiled (step *1.* above): as long as an archive with pre-compiled assets is found, the plugin can work with it.
+_Composer Asset Compiler_ does not care how the assets are compiled (step *1.* above): as long as an archive with pre-compiled assets is found, the plugin can work with it.

 Here's an example of how we can configure pre-compilation for a package: